Experiencing Bluetooth® issues with Go Direct® sensors on Chromebooks? Get help here.

 Why You Want an Oxidation-Reduction Potential (ORP) Sensor

-An Oxidation Reduction Potential (ORP) Sensor measures the activity of oxidizers and reducers in an aqueous solution.
-It is a potentiometric measurement from a two-electrode system similar to a pH sensor.
-Sometimes it is also referred to as a redox measurement.
-Unlike a pH sensor, an ORP sensor measures the ratio of oxidized to reduced forms of all chemical species in solution.
+An Oxidation Reduction Potential (ORP) Sensor measures the real-time activity of oxidizers and reducers in a wide range of aqueous solutions, including natural waters, industrial effluents, and biological samples.
+Also referred to as a redox measurement, ORP is a potentiometric measurement from a two-electrode system similar to a pH sensor.
+However, unlike a pH sensor, an ORP sensor measures the ratio of oxidized to reduced forms of all chemical species in solution.

 Applications